China's waste import ban: Europe and the U.S.

 In these more developed countries, the waste was exported to China and other Asian countries to handle before the limited waste import strategies started in most Asian countries.
-The United States exports about 4,000 shipping containers of garbage to China every day before the waste ban policy.
+The United States exported about 4,000 shipping containers of garbage to China every day before the waste ban policy.
 Now the waste is facing by the U.S. itself or it can exporting to other Asian countries which have relatively lower restriction of importing waste.
 Adina Renee, from Scrap Recycling Industries in a Washington-based institution, stated that "There is no single and frankly, probably not even a group of countries, that can take in the volume that China used to take."
 Since the ban the US has switched from shipping to China to Thailand, Malaysia, and Vietnam.
 Reports from these countries state that they are struggling to handle the large increase in plastic waste intake.
 The United States and other western nations have used China to dispose of the majority of waste for several years.
 The sudden ban on imports has led many countries to conclude that they are ill-equipped to recycle and manage their own waste output.
 One of the major issues was that the US and Europe sent China contaminated recyclables which still contained food and could not be processed so these recyclables in turn filled Chinese landfills.

 Given that the US is one of the largest producers of waste, the ban has had a great impact on the country.
 Some US garbage collection services have told customers that "recycling is not mandatory" now that China has stopped accepting the US recyclables, also saying that the recycling service will now incur a separate charge on the consumer's bill.
 An example of issues resulting from that ban can be seen in Southern California municipalities who had to prepare for large cost constraints as current infrastructure could not compete with the large amounts of waste.
 In 2016 NAFTA and Europe were the two highest consumers of plastics by developed nations.
 NAFTA had the largest consumption with 139 kilograms per individual, the greatest overall in the world.
 The ban will also have the potential to cost the U.S. 6.5 billion in annual exports and remove roughly 150,000 jobs in the industry.
 Some US municipalities have ceased curbside pickup programs for specific paper and plastics.
 Robin Wiener, President of the US Institute of Scrap Recycling Industries (ISRI), said that these changes are "a big force for us in raising this issue with the US government".